influxdata/influxdb-university/README.md

-# university
-Welcome to InfluxDB University!
+# Welcome to InfluxDB University!

 To learn about InfluxDB, Telegraf and Flux sign up for free training courses at influxdbu.com